Know whether calling emergency services is possible from your VoIP phone

-- Find out who and where is your PSAP and confirm with it about your 911 situation.
-VoIP carriers may transmit the 911, but many small locations may not capable of receiving the calls.
+- Find out who and where your PSAP is, and confirm with it about your 911 situation.
+VoIP carriers may transmit the 911, but many small locations may not be capable of receiving the calls.

 - Be sure that all users of the VoIP system know of the home or business address, so that if 911 is called, whoever is on the phone can give a proper location.

-- Consider adding a backup power supply, in case of power failure to assure that you have access to the Internet and the phone service, in case of power failure.
+- Consider adding a backup power supply, to assure that you have access to the internet and the phone service, in case of power failure.

-- Research online to verify the reliability of the 911 service your provider offers in your area.
-Check out the Federal Communications Committee website for any news at http://www.fcc.gov
+- Research your vendor to verify the reliability of the 911 service that they offer in your area.